cquoss/jboss-serialization-bug/README.md

 This [commit](https://github.com/openjdk/jdk8u/commit/a90219cc90ba499b731fa1c00304919f8b0493b5) is responsible for this bug.
 After this change jboss-serialization is simply not compatible with the jdk implementation of java.util.Hashtable any more.

 Instead of fixing jboss-serialization i think best would be to get rid of jboss-serialization in jboss-cache.

+Found [this](https://github.com/cquoss/jboss-cache/blob/ec229d1918da81710279bdf72ada197fff2695de/src/main/java/org/jboss/cache/marshall/ObjectSerializationFactory.java#L32) while trying to change jboss-serialization to jdk serialization.
+So setting system property `serialization.jboss` to `false` should fix the issue.

+Will be tested by T-Systems in our pre-production environment starting tomorrow, 05/02/2022, morning.